-Diabetic retinopathy is an eye condition that affects people with diabetes.
-It occurs as a result of high blood glucose, or sugar, that people with diabetes often have over a prolonged period of time.
+Diabetic retinopathy is an eye condition that affects the retinas of people with diabetes.
+It is caused by changes in the blood vessels of the eye and occurs as a result of high blood sugar (glucose) that people with diabetes have over a long period of time.

 Anyone with diabetes (Type 1 or Type 2) is at risk of developing diabetic retinopathy.
 The factors that affect risk include:

 What happens if diabetic retinopathy is not treated?

 Scar tissue that forms on the back of the retina from shrinking of the new blood vessels can cause the retina to pull away from the back of the eye.
 This is called a retinal detachment.
 Retinal detachment can cause permanent blindness if it is not treated.